ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 - Effects
 	- electrolyte-free water retention / release by kidney
 	- V2 receptor in TAL of LOH, Principal cells of CD --> intracellular cAMP & protein kinase A increase --> Na-Cl-K transport in TALH affected
-	- AVP induced, PKA dependent phosphorylation of aquaporin-2 --> active water channel in lumen of CD --> water absorption down the medullary gradient --> concentrated urine
+	- AVP induced, PKA dependent phosphorylation of aquaporin-2 --> active water channel in lumen of CD --> water absorption down the medullary gradient --> concentrated urine 1200mosm/kg
+	- in absence of AVP --> insertion of aquaporin-2 channels and water absorption across the CD is essentially abolished --> secretion of a hypotonic, dilute urine (osmolality as low as 30–50 mOsm/kg)
+## Maintenance of Arterial Circulatory Integrity
+- Na actively pumped out of cells by Na+-K+ATPase pump
+- 85-90% Na is extracellular --> ECF volume function of total body Na content
+- arterial perfusion and circulatory integrity depend on SVR and renal retention / excretion of Na
+- Na filtered by glomeruli , reabsorbed by tubules alomg with Cl (2/3 by PCT)
+- 99.6% of Na-Cl reabsorbed to excrete 100mM/day